— By Ryan Boetel —

 Between 2007 and 2009, 30 people in San Juan County died of alcohol-related injuries, which was significantly higher than the state's rate of alcohol-related injury deaths.

-During that same period, 103 people in San Juan County died of alcohol-related chronic diseases, such as liver disease,
+During that same period, 103 people in San Juan County died of alcohol-related chronic diseases, such as liver disease, which was on par with the state rate of alcohol-related chronic disease deaths.

 The statistics suggest within San Juan County, binge drinking poses a unique countywide health problem while alcohol dependence rates are similar to statewide rates, Roeber said.